Jimmy Garoppolo Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 - In last week's matchup with the Cardinals, Garoppolo completed 70.0% of his passes for 326 yards, while throwing two touchdowns with one interception.

-- Over his last three games, Garoppolo has racked up 829 passing yards (276.3 per game) while going 61-for-95 (64.2% completion percentage) and throwing three touchdowns and three interceptions.
+- Garoppolo has put up 829 passing yards (276.3 per game) and has a 64.2% completion percentage this year (61-of-95) over his last three games, while throwing three touchdowns and three interceptions.

-- He has added seven rushing yards on eight carries with two touchdowns, averaging 2.3 yards per game.
+- He's also contributed on the ground, with seven rushing yards (2.3 ypg) on eight carries with two rushing touchdowns.

 Garoppolo's San Francisco Teammates